markprodehl/My-Note-Taker/README.md

  # Instructions

 The user simply clicks the get started button, which will display the notes dashboard.
 The user can then add a note title and text body then click save to store the note.
 To delete a note, click the delete icon.
 To retrieve a note, select the desired note.
+The deployed application can be found using this URL: https://my-note-taker-mp.herokuapp.com/.

  # Contact